Cambridge University Press v. Patton: Trial

 The trial began on 17 May 2011 and ended on 8 June 2011.
 After hearing the plaintiffs' arguments, Judge Evans granted the defendants' motion for a directed verdict on the claim of contributory infringement.
 The defendants' arguments largely related to fair use.
 The parties filed their final post-trial briefs later that summer.

 The district court issued a 350-page findings of fact and conclusions of law on 11 May 2012, a ruling that was appealed to the Eleventh Circuit.

 The Court found that most uses considered were fair use, considering the purpose of the use (nonprofit educational), the nature of the works (scholarly and factual), the amount taken (often less than 10%), and the effect on the market (little or to none known especially where there was no license available for electronic excerpts).
 Of the other allegations, the Court dismissed some as de minimis (because no students had in fact used the reserve copies), and dismissed others because the plaintiffs could not show that they actually owned the copyrights.
 Specific factual fightings included the Court determining that the relevant length of the work was the entire work, not individual chapters or portions of works, and a finding "that no book sales were lost."
-Based on the overwhelming number that were found to be noninfringing, the Court held Georgia State to be the "prevailing party", and awarded attorney's fees to Georgia State.
+Based on the overwhelming number that were found to be non-infringing, the Court held Georgia State to be the "prevailing party", and awarded attorney's fees to Georgia State.

-First Appeal
+First appeal

 The plaintiffs appealed to the 11th Circuit, which heard oral arguments in the fall of 2013.

 On 17 October 2014, the 11th Circuit reversed and remanded to the lower court for reconsideration in light of its opinion.
 The 11th Circuit reversed the grant of attorney's fees, and closely examined Judge Evans' 300-plus page fair use decision in their own 129-page decision.

 They affirmed the lower court's holdings on the first factor, finding that the course reserves were not transformative, but that nonprofit educational uses are favored under fair use.
 They reversed the lower court on the second fair use factor, requiring a closer examination of the original works and the relative composition of original analysis data.
 However, they noted that this factor "is of relatively little importance in this case."

 On the third factor, the 11th Circuit held that the lower court had erred in establishing a strict quantitative test for the "amount and substantiality taken".
 Evans had suggested that less than 10% or one chapter in ten would be considered fair use; more than that, perhaps not.
 The 11th Circuit held that per se rules were not appropriate, and that the third factor had to be considered separately in light of the first and fourth factors.